KinaKnowledge/juno-lang/README.md

 ### Quick Start Instructions

+There are no real dependencies to get started, except a browser.
+You can run any of the HTML files in the `environments` as a standalone Lisp file.
+The system is self-contained.
+You can go through the whole language tutorial without a server side container.

+You can also run in conjunction with a server, which allows for more functionality to be enabled.
+To do this, you should have `Deno` installed, located at [https://deno.com/runtime](https://deno.com/runtime).
+You do not need Deno to run through the language tutorial or to use Seedling or Juno.

 After cloning the repository, or downloading a release, to get started with the command line, make sure you have Deno installed, which is a dependency for running Juno at this point.

 From the project root directory the environment can be started by entering: